MttArmstrong/testing-new-framework/_episodes/03-what-is-open-source.md

 * The de facto arbiter of whether a license is, in fact, “open source” is the Open Source Initiative (OSI, [https://opensource.org/](https://opensource.org/)).
     * The Free Software Foundation (FSF) is also influential in open source licensing discussions ([https://www.fsf.org/licensing/](https://www.fsf.org/licensing/)).
-    * Choose an existing OSI-approved license rather than creating a new one.
-There are ~80 to choose from that cover most situations.
-    * OSI has been reluctant to add to the proliferation of open source licenses by approving new ones.
-    * Some publication venues (e.g., Journal of Open Source Software), will only accept OSI-approved licenses.
-    * There are tools available to walk you through decision trees to select open source licenses, such as [https://choosealicense.com/](https://choosealicense.com/).
-They can be very useful.

 Open source is a popular choice in scientific research, for reasons we'll explore in the next episode.
 But before that, let's take a deeper look at what we mean by "open source" and some nuances in the spectrum of open-source software licenses.